Examination of nucleon distribution with Bayesian imaging for isobar collisions: Summary

 As a side product, we also find that the Woods--Saxon parameter dependence in the final state observables can be well approximated by a quadratic \textit{regression}, within a relatively wide range of parameters.
 Such a finding simplifies the choice of parameter sets in future studies.

-\textbf{Acknowledgment. } The authors thank Dr. Jinfeng Liao and Chunjian Zhang for useful discussions.
-The work is supported by (i) the China Scholarship Council (YC) (ii) the BMBF under the ErUM-Data project (KZ), (iii) the AI grant of SAMSON AG, Frankfurt (KZ), (iv) U.S. Department of Energy, Office of Science, Office of Nuclear Physics, grants Nos.
-DE-FG88ER40388 and DE-SC0012704 (SS), (v) the National Natural Science Foundation of China under contract Nos.
-11890710 and 12147101, (vi) by the Walter Greiner Gesellschaft zur F\"orderung der physikalischen Grundlagenforschung e.V. through the Judah M. Eisenberg Laureatus Chair at Goethe Universit\"at Frankfurt am Main (HS).
+\textbf{Acknowledgment. } The authors thank Dr. Jiangyong Jia, Peilian Li, Jinfeng Liao, Wilke van der Schee, and Chunjian Zhang for useful discussions.
+The work is supported by (i) the China Scholarship Council (YC), (ii) the BMBF under the ErUM-Data project (KZ), (iii) the AI grant of SAMSON AG, Frankfurt (KZ), (iv) U.S. Department of Energy, Office of Science, Office of Nuclear Physics, grant No. DE-FG88ER40388 (SS), (v) the National Natural Science Foundation of China under contract Nos.
+11890710 and 12147101, (vi) the Walter Greiner Gesellschaft zur F\"orderung der physikalischen Grundlagenforschung e.V. through the Judah M. Eisenberg Laureatus Chair at Goethe Universit\"at Frankfurt am Main (HS), and (vii) Tsinghua University under grant no. 53330500923 (SS).
 We also thank the donation of NVIDIA GPUs from NVIDIA Corporation.